HeardLibrary/digital-scholarship/script/codegraf/009c/index.md

 ![pivot diagram](pivot.png)

-Example of changing a "long" DataFrame to a "wide" DataFrame using the '.pivot()` method:
+Example of changing a "long" DataFrame to a "wide" DataFrame using the `.pivot()` method:

 ```
 state_wide = long.pivot('State', 'Sector', 'value')